 St. Andrew’s Church.
 Its entrance on the view platform is paid and view comprises almost the same as from Uzdykhalnica Hill.
 But here you can make a close proximity photo of UNESCO World Heritage – St. Andrew’s Church, it worth the price.

 Bell tower with Holly gates of St. Michael’s Golden-Domed Monastery.
 At the end of XVII century at this district there was a wooden bell tower.
-In 1716-1720 years on its place there was built a stone bell towet under the leadership of master I. Matveevich.
-In 1934 year this bell tower was destroyed by Bolshevik authority.
-In October 1997 year its reconstruction began according to the project of architects: E. Zakharchenko, Y. Losytsky, A. Myroshnychenko.
+In 1716-1720-s on its place there was built a stone bell towet under the leadership of master I. Matveevich.
+In 1934 this bell tower was destroyed by Bolshevik authority.
+In 1997 the reconstruction was began.
 The height of bell tower is 48,28 meters.
 During its reconstruction old foundations were blocked by reinforced concrete plate.
-The reconstruction ended in May 1998 year.
+The reconstruction ended in 1998.
 In the lower stage (of 3) there is icon and souvenir shop and the entrance in museum of St. Michael’s Golden-Domed Monastery which houses two stages.
 If you want to observe Kyiv from above, you can combine it with visiting the museum of Saint Varvara.
 Entry ticket to bell tower includes visiting the museum.
 So why not to take an advantage and to touch the history?
 On the highest stage there are set watches which were made in XVIII century.
 Modern clock is connected to 60 bells.
 There is a carillon musical instrument set.
 Computer clock gifted by “Shower and Zacks” are connected with the help of various electromagnetic devices to all chromatic set of bells (firstly used in Orthodox Monastery) which gives a possibility to play various melodies.
-Every hour clock play different melody (total 24) among them: Ukrainian anthem, “Reve ta stohne Dnipr shyroky”, “Pisnia pro Kyiv”, “Molytva za Ukrainu”, “Mohaja lita”, etc. On orthodox holidays or on Sundays you can hear a tolling of bells at 16:40.
+Every hour clock play different melody (total 24) among them: Ukrainian anthem, “Reve ta stohne Dnipr shyroky”, “Pisnia pro Kyiv”, “Molytva za Ukrainu”, “Mnohaja lita”, etc. On orthodox holidays or on Sundays you can hear a tolling of bells at 16:40.
 It is carried out by monks manually.